Zarin21/Web-Crawler/README.md

 `cd ../frontend && npm start`

 ## Future plans
-- Use a MongoDB Inverted Index Table for faster quries.
+- Use a MongoDB Inverted Index Table for faster queries.
 - Improve UI for the search function(some sort of loading animation).
+- Support search for multiple keywords